Amoolaa/math-bcmb3888/portfolio.md

 - Run tree-specific centrality measures and analysis to determine most significant candidate nodes based on network topology
 - Combine functional information and other factors (such as presence of a human homolog) to slim down candidate node list further.

+## General
+- STP methods might have been better employed on a rarer disease (see page 2 of [Applying Protein–Protein Interactions and Complex Networks to Identify Novel Genes in Retinitis Pigmentosa Pathogenesis](articles/ijms-23-03962-v3.pdf))
+- This method works under the hypothesis that NAFLD nodes are highly connected.
+It could be the case that there is a questionable/weak association between some proteins and NAFLD that have been included in the list due to the way the list was curated.
+Hence, we should test the strength of the isolated nodes association with NAFLD.
+- Need to discuss how NAFLD proteins were sourced.
+- Not sure how strong our hypothesis is when a relatively large amount of nodes are unconnected.